 In deep "powder" snow, your vehicle could begin to "bog" down.
 If this occurs, turn in as wide an arc as possible and look for a firmer base.
 If you do get "bogged", and it happens to everyone, do not spin your track as this makes the vehicle sink deeper.
-Instead, turn the engine off, get off and move the back of the vehicle onto new snow.
+Instead, turn the engine off, get off and clear the snow under running boards and bottom pan with your feet or a shovel.
+If possible tilt your snowmobile on side and pack new snow under the track with your feet and tilt snowmobile back to its skis.
 Then tramp a clear path ahead of the vehicle.
 A few feet will generally suffice.
 Restart the engine.
 Assume the standing position and rock the vehicle gently as you steadily and slowly apply the throttle.
 Depending on whether the front or rear end of the vehicle is sinking, your feet should be placed on the opposing end of the running boards.
 Never place foreign material beneath the track for support.
 Do not allow anyone to stand in front of, or to the rear of, the snowmobile with the engine running.
 Stay away from the track.
 Personal injury will result if contact is made with the revolving track.